Date: August 7th 2018 Author: Joshua Phillips

 "Anyone who’s worked in food service knows there’s more to running a café than good food and great service.
 You need precision, nuance, and four years of jujitsu training.
 Wait…I’m thinking of my sister, who’s training to become a ninja chef.
 But my point still stands.
 Any ninja-chef-to-be will tell you there’s a lot of work going on behind the scenes of a well-run eatery.
 Aside from the jujitsu, there are books to be balanced, inventory to be tracked, employees to be managed, customers to be marketed to, and reports to be analyzed.
 Even small business owners can get overwhelmed if they don’t have the proper tools."

-An EPOS system is a must-have piece of tech for any forward-thinking coffee shop.
-EPOS stands for Electronic Point of Sale.
+An iPad POS system is a must-have piece of tech for any forward-thinking coffee shop.
+POS stands for Point of Sale.
 Think of them as smart tills, which can track sales and take the hassle out of cashing up at the end of the day, calculating tax, and much else besides.
-Using an EPOS system can help to turbocharge your business, but you need to make sure you’re getting one that’s built for cafes, and has the features you need.
-You wouldn’t buy a restaurant EPOS for a shop, so why would you buy a shop EPOS for a cafe?
+Using an iPad POS system, often called an EPOS system (Electronic Point of Sale) can help to turbocharge your business, but you need to make sure you’re getting one that’s built for cafes, and has the features you need.
+You wouldn’t buy a restaurant EPOS for a retail shop, so why would you buy a retail shop EPOS for a cafe?

 Fit Small Business explains what you should look for in a cafe EPOS system — it should help you manage service, providing you with an easy way to track orders and tickets, and make it simple to switch between eat-in and takeaway orders.